ndd21/PHYS281/docs/exercises.md

 ### Exercise {{ counter() }}

 !!! question
-    Estimate the value of $\pi$ using a Monte-Carlo method (i.e., through drawing random numbers).
+    Estimate the value of $\pi$ using a Monte Carlo method (i.e., through drawing random numbers).

 ??? info "Solution"
     A potential solution, based on the ratio of the area of a square with sides 2 units long